sitiporn/Reading-paper/README.md

    - [x] Training on Containner
    - [x] push trainning history to tensorboard

-## Running on Remote Server container
+## Using Tensorboard on Remote Server container

  1. map the remote port to a local port run on local machine